27 years experience with chronic pain relief.

 How can myofascial release resolve chronic pain?
 MFR releases the nerve compression caused by stress, postural compensation, and repetitive use injury by manually releasing the restriction in the fascia, and restoring mobility and circulation in the process.

 I have tried massage before, and while it was relaxing, it did nothing for my pain issues.
 How would this treatment be different, and why would it be more effective?
-Most massage therapists focus primarily on relaxation or "spa" massage.
-The objective is to soothe the nervous system, not to resolve structural problems.
+Most massage therapists focus primarily on relaxation or "spa" massage, where the primary objective is to soothe the nervous system, not to resolve structural problems.
 My focus is more about working with the structural problems and dysfunction.
-A relaxation massage feels nice at the time, and provides no noticeable or lasting improvement in chronic pain conditions.
+A relaxation massage feels nice at the time, and provides no noticeable or lasting improvement with chronic pain conditions.
 When I work on someone, often the therapy is not exactly comforting or soothing at the time, but the client quickly learns to appreciate the effectiveness and immediate and lasting relief.
-Relaxation massage is characterized by long, slow strokes that focus on the muscles.
+Relaxation massage is characterized by the use of lubrication, and long, slow strokes that focus on the muscles.
 I tend to focus more on the underlying fascia in and around the joints, and the origins and insertions of muscles, where they attach to the bones.
+Myofascial release, unlike massage, requires traction in order to release the gluey collagen fibers, so lubrication isn't used until after the problem area has been successfully treated.

 Is the treatment painful?
 There are many different sensations that are part of a typical treatment. what I tell the client is that at no time should they experience a discomfort that causes them to "tense up", that they should always be able to breathe and relax with the sensation.
 If it is more than they want to feel, then they should tell me to back off or modify my pressure until it is tolerable.
 The sensations must always be tolerable for the client in order to be effective.
 Sensations can include mild burning, pleasant stretch, sharp, "prickly" or radiant, etc.